-With Star Trek: The Next Generation, Gene Roddenberry had a new ship, with a new crew and he wanted a new villain for them to contend with.
+With Star Trek: The Next Generation, Gene Roddenberry had a new ship, with a new crew, and he wanted a new villain for them to contend with.
 He asked Co-Producer Herb Wright to develop a race that would become the series’ recurring antagonist.
-Wright introduced the new species on “The Last Outpost,” in which the Federation makes first contact with the Ferengi.
+Wright introduced the new species in “The Last Outpost,” in which the Federation makes first contact with the Ferengi.

 Wright recalls, “When Gene asked me to come up with a kind of grand villain for the new Star Trek series, he said he didn’t want to rely on the old stuff.”

 Well, take a look at the Klingons; they were basically the Stormtroopers of space and the Romulans were kind of like the SS of space.
 I went off to noodle what the look and shape and construction of this new villain would be physically and emotionally and to work out what their society would be like; basically I had to come up with a new world.
 That wasn’t too hard.
 I just looked around at 80s America where greed was good and Gekko was one of our heroes.
 I came back to Gene and I said, “Where are the carpet baggers?
 Where are the robber barons?
 Where are the guys where every time you turn around they’re buying space ships out from underneath your feet or stealing from you?”

 The idea was to create a race of capitalists on steroids.

 With the Ferengi, the idea is that profit is the most important thing.
 You always like to come out on top and business rules supreme.
 Even when you die, the heaven you go to is in fact where they count up how much profit you have and give you a good table in front, while hell was the place that you’d go to penniless and have a damned future in which you would be taken advantage of every five seconds, which is the worst thing the Ferengi can possibly imagine.